Joseph von Semlin: Death

-Von Semlin died at the age of 90 in Mödling, near Vienna, and was buried in his home garden.
+Von Semlin died in Mödling, near Vienna, and was buried in his home garden.
 In line with his will and testament, 5 gulden was paid to each poor person who attended his funeral.
 He signed bills using his Persian name, Ali Mirza Khan, up to his death.

 Personal life

 Von Semlin married Roza, a Turkic woman, in 1792.
 They had two sons, Johann (Yahya) and Joseph (Yusef).
 After attaining the legal age, they both joined the Austrian army.